How to Get from Lima to Machu Picchu (All Routes Explained)

 Here’s a top-line summary of your options for each:

-Quick-Fire Questions on Getting from Machu Picchu to Lima
+Quick-Fire Questions on How to get to Machu Picchu from Lima

 Can you do Machu Picchu in a day from Lima?